VaibhavNikkuV/Resume_modifier/README.md

 # Resume Modifier

 An AI-powered tool designed to help users modify and manage their resumes efficiently using advanced natural language processing and machine learning techniques.
+The tool can parse both resumes and job descriptions, extracting structured information for better analysis and comparison.

 ## Features

-- AI-powered resume parsing and content analysis
+- AI-powered resume and job description parsing using LangChain and OpenAI
+- Comprehensive data extraction including:
+  - Personal information
+  - Education details
+  - Work experience
+  - Projects with detailed information
+  - Technical and soft skills
-- Intelligent format standardization
+- Intelligent chunking for processing large documents
+- Structured JSON output for parsed data
+- Duplicate detection and removal
-- Smart content suggestions and improvements
+- Robust error handling and validation
-- Automated keyword optimization for ATS systems
+- Support for PDF document processing
-- Professional template matching using ML algorithms

 ## Getting Started